Tenor Paul Potts performs WWI tribute to Bristol soldiers

 Paul Potts returned to his home city to be guest soloist with the St George Singers as they revived the song.

-The long-forgotten song was written by Ivor Novello.'Not forgotten'
+The long-forgotten song was written by Ivor Novello.

 Mr Potts said he felt the performance, which was filmed for the BBC's Inside Out West programme, was a fitting memorial to the brave volunteers of Bristol's Own.